lab1092/blender-manual_ja/manual/textures/mapping/uv/layout_management.rst

 The Mesh panel (shown to the right) lists the UV Texture maps created for this mesh, and allows you to create New ones as placeholders for future unwrapping operations.

-Click the :guilabel:`+` button to add a new UV texture, and the :guilabel:`-` to delete an existing one}}.
+Click the *+* button to add a new UV texture, and the *-* to delete an existing one}}.
 Deleting a UV Map for the mesh destroys all work done in all unwrapping associated the mesh.
 Click with care.
 You've been warned.

 Each map has a selector button.
 Click the camera icon to enable that UV texture for rendering.
-You can change the name by selecting one and changing the text in the :guilabel:`Name` box.
+You can change the name by selecting one and changing the text in the *Name* box.
 The selected map is displayed in the UV/Image Editor window.
 The example shows a few UV maps created for a character, and the map for Clothes is selected.